SirSplat/dvdrental/README.md

 * use a dbo role that owns everything, used by your database migration (I hope)
 * use sqitch for database migrations (again I hope and not an ORM!)
 * use pgTAP tests (any DBA's dream - database schema tests)
+* All privileges for role PUBLIC revoked from database and public schema

 # Whats coming next (in no particular order)
 * Well I guess data integrity tests (but this requiers pgtapme work.
 If I intend to use it for this project.)